olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/utiliser-les-branches-des-systemes-de-gestion-de-sources.md

 The main difference between the Git and Subversion source management systems is the way they handle branches.
 Creating a branch in Subversion is equivalent to duplicating a directory.
 The files in the two directories then evolve separately.
 In Git, on the other hand, branch creation is carried out without duplicating data.
 On the same local directory, a command can be used to change branches.

 Creating a translation of a documentation consists in forking, or branching, the initial document.
-When using Git, the choice is between :
+When using Git, the choice is between:

 - copy the source language directory,
 - create a branch on the source language directory.